SnowyCoder/telegram-ourdb/README.md

-# SnowyDB
+# OurDB
-SnowyCoder's personal bot that maps names to media packs containing stickers, images, gifs and more
+A bot that maps names to media packs containing stickers, images, gifs and more